Infineon/mtb-pdl-cat2/README.md

-The PDL reduces the need to understand register usage and bit structures, thus easing software development for the extensive set of peripherals in the PSoC&trade; 4 and PMG1 series.
+The PDL reduces the need to understand register usage and bit structures, thus easing software development for the extensive set of peripherals in the PSOC&trade; 4 and PMG1 series.
 See the
 [PDL API reference manual](https://infineon.github.io/mtb-pdl-cat2/pdl_api_reference_manual/html/index.html) for detailed information.